shopware/docs/guides/hosting/performance/performance-tweaks.md

 ## Sending mails with the Queue

 Shopware sends the mails by default synchronously.
-This process can take a while on load or when the remote SMTP server is struggling.
+This process can take a while when the remote SMTP server is struggling.
 For this purpose, it is possible to handle the mails in the message queue.
 To enable this, add the following config to your config

 ```yaml
 framework: